Home Found an Animal? Injured Orphaned Nuisance

 Bats

-Bats are high risk for rabies.
+- Grounded bats may have rabies.
 Do not touch with bare hands.

-If bats are roosting in attics or other buildings, do not try to kill the bats.
+- Do not kill the bats roosting in attics or buildings.
 Instead buy or build a bat house (available on Amazon) and put it as high a possible near the building.
+Close all access holes except one.
+Bats are tiny.
+They can crawl through 1/2 inch wide cracks.

-As long as there are no babies, wait until late at night when all the bats are out foraging and close the remaining hole.
+- As long as there are no babies, wait until late at night when all the bats are out foraging and close the remaining hole.

-Sprinkle a couple of mothballs near the roost to discourage any bats who might find a crack you missed
+- Sprinkle a couple of mothballs near the roost to discourage any bats who might find a crack you missed.

 Do not kill the colony.